korlibs/korge.org/features/quicksetup.md

 feature: true
 order: 1
 icon: lni-timer
-description: |
-  Install the KorGE IntelliJ Plugin or clone the "Hello World!" project and start making your own game in less than a minute.
+description: Install KorGE Forge or clone the "Hello World!" project and start making your own game in less than a minute.
 ---

-KorGE can be easily installed by using the IntelliJ Plugin from the official [JetBrains plugins repository](https://plugins.jetbrains.com/plugin/9676-korge).
+KorGE can be easily installed by using the [KorGE Forge IDE](https://forge.korge.org/).

 You can also just clone the ["Hello World project"](https://github.com/korlibs/korge-hello-world/archive/master.zip) from GitHub